7 Best Workout Music Genres

 6. Metal

 If you’re looking for music that borders on deafening and incoherent at times, metal is the genre for you.
 It’s the loudest listed music genre, and the lyrics are often incomprehensible.
-With metal incorporating numerous sub-genres — 38, in fact — options for workouts are endless.
-It all depends on your personal taste — you might prefer original thrash metal like Metallica or Morbid Angel’s heavier death metal sound.
+It all depends on your personal taste.
+If you prefer iconic metal bands like Metallica or Iron Maiden, you will find plenty of good songs to incorporate into your fitness plan.

 The point of metal music is to be edgy, boisterous and rebellious.
 Bands like Nightwish blend this edginess with symphonic, more melodic instrumentation to create an original yet still distinctly metal sound to churn the emotions.
 You can use these strong emotions to boost your performance at home and in the gym, even if you don’t understand the lyrics.